SalvatoreSantamaria/working-with-git-branches/goodFile.md

 This file is now good!
 This line is good
-Another line that is good.
+Another line that is good!
+This line is bad.